Illinois' supreme court overturns state's 2013 pension reform law

 Governor Bruce Rauner, a critic of the 2013 law, has proposed his own pension reform plan that largely relies on a constitutional amendment that must be approved by voters.

-Illinois Policy Institute CEO John Tillman said the ruling suggested that raising taxes would be the way to pay for pensions - which he said was a flawed premise.
+Illinois Policy Insitute CEO John Tillman said the ruling suggested that raising taxes would be the way to pay for pensions - which he said was a flawed premise.

 “Raising taxes will not fix a broken system,” said Tillman.
 “The pension system is beyond repair, and there will never be enough money to fund it.”